GW2ToolBelt/GW2ChatLinks/README.md

 [chat links](https://wiki.guildwars2.com/wiki/Chat_link_format).

 The library is fully written in common Kotlin code.
-Prebuilt binaries are available for JVM (Java 8 or later) and JS (both, legacy and IR) targets.
+Prebuilt binaries are available for JVM (Java 8 or later), JS and all native targets.[^1]

+[^1]: Since this library does not rely on any platform-specific APIs, we aim to
+      provide prebuilt libraries for all native targets supported by Kotlin.
+      Despite that, some targets may be missing as target support may change over time.
+In case something is missing, please make sure to let us know.

 ## Usage